MAAZ1896/MDWORKSHOP/CHECK.md

 # To Start a WhatsaApp Call,
 1. Open WhatsApp and swipe right to go to **Calls** tab.
 2. On the top left pane click **Call**.
-   The list of saved contacts appears.
+   The list of saved contacts appear.
 3. Select the contact you want to call.
 >**Note**: Alternatively you can click Keypad and dial the registered number to place a call.
 4. On the right pane **Voice** and **Video call** options appears.